AJWurts/WeatherVis/README.md

 By Alexander Wurts

 ## Data Source
 Data retrieved live from aviation weather services, parsed and displayed to the user.

+Click on the Runways for a fun animation.

 ### API for accessing live Metar and TAF data:

 #### /api/newestMETAR/{airport ident}